 It really is a case of mind over matter."

-Talking to Nadia really made me wish that I had known about hypnobirthing last year during my pregnancy and completely change my idea of hypnobirthing and what it really is.
+Talking to Nadia really made me wish that I had known about hypnobirthing last year during my pregnancy and completely changed my idea of what hypnobirthing really is.

 The main thing I took from our chat is that knowledge is power and the more a woman knows and is prepared for before she goes into labour, the calmer she’ll be and the more positive the experience will be.